-This, in itself, is a topic that deserves a separate post, as the potential pros and cons of offering incentives depend on various factors.
-Still, there are some key points that will let you see if it’s anything worth considering.
+Survey completion, in itself, is a topic that deserves a separate post, as the potential pros and cons of offering incentives depend on various factors.
+Still, some key points will let you see if it's anything worth considering.

 What makes your audience feel rewarded?

 Will your respondents be satisfied by simply seeing product/service changes inspired by their responses, or would they appreciate a more material gift?

 For example, "Head-of-Marketing Stacy", your persona, may or may not care about incentives from SaaS companies at work but appreciates those offered by her favorite Asian cosmetics store where she shops after hours.

 So, here are some things to consider:

 What does your business offer/sell (for example, fast-moving consumer goods v. business software)?